gnolang/gno/docs/how-to-guides/effective-gno.md

 - Explain the use of state machines
 - Share patterns for setting an initial owner
 - Discuss Test-Driven Development (TDD)
+- write tests efficiently (mixing unit tests, and other tests)
 - Suggest shipping related code to aid review
 - Encourage writing documentation for users, not just developers
 - Discuss the different reasons for exporting/unexporting things